jelastic-jps/wordpress-cluster/README.md

 <img src="images/wp-cluster-kit.svg" alt="WordPress Cluster">
 </p>

-# Highly Available and Auto-Scalable WordPress Cluster v2
+# Highly Available and Auto-Scalable WordPress Cluster Kit

 Out-of-the-box automated WordPress Cluster solution for large businesses and mission-critical sites.
-WordPress cluster helps you to handle permanent high load and huge load spikes, ensures zero downtime, improves performance, cuts maintenance costs, and, as a result, offers an excellent experience for end-users.
+WordPress cluster helps you to handle permanent high loads and huge load spikes, ensures zero downtime, improves performance, cuts maintenance costs, and, as a result, offers an excellent experience for end-users.

 ## WordPress Cluster Topology

-This package creates a dedicated WordPress cluster environment that contains:
+This package creates a dedicated WordPress cluster environment that contains the following:

 - two load balancers (either LiteSpeed ADC or NGINX) for distributing the incoming traffic within a cluster
-- two application servers (either LiteSpeed or NGINX) with automatic horzontal scaling to handle load spikes
+- two application servers (either LiteSpeed or NGINX) with automatic horizontal scaling to handle load spikes
-- a Redis high-performance RAM-allocated data structure store used as a high speed caching solution
+- a Redis high-performance RAM-allocated data structure store used as a high-speed caching solution
 - a highly available MariaDB cluster (either Galera or Primary-Primary replication) to store and operate user data
 - a dedicated Shared Storage (either a single node or a fault-tolerant cluster based on GlusterFS) for sharing common data